gfscott/eleventy-plugin-embed-everything/README.md

 ```
 Substitute `vimeo`, `instagram`, and so on in place of `youtube`.
 Consult the [individual plugin packages](#aggregated-plugins) for their relevant defaults and options.

+<span id="notes-and-caveats"></span>
 ## ⚠️ Notes and caveats

 - This plugin does very little on its own.
 Instead, it _aggregates_ other embed plugins in a single place.
 - Each service is itself a standalone Eleventy plugin, each of which you can install individually.
 - This plugin is in its early stages, with only a few supported embed patterns right now.
 If there’s a specific service you want added, please [open an issue](https://github.com/gfscott/eleventy-plugin-embed-everything/issues).
+- This plugin is not tested against Node.js 8 (since [ava](https://github.com/avajs/ava) doesn’t support it).
+I believe the plugin still works, but Node.js < 10 compatibility is best-effort only at this point, and will be explicitly dropped in future.

 ### Aggregated plugins